Bellman Value Decomposition for Task Logic in Safe Optimal Control: Problem Formulation

+are unique fixed points, satisfying $\lim_{\gamma \to 1} V^\gamma = V^*$ \cite{fisac2019bridging, hsu2021safety}.
+Unlike canonical RL \cite{SuttonRL}, these operators propagate extrema of $r$ and $q$, encouraging behavior defined by outlying performance.

-In a recent work \cite{sharpless2025dual}, it was demonstrated that for simple conjunctions $\mathsf{Fr} \land \mathsf{Gq}$ and $\mathsf{Fr}_1 \land \mathsf{Fr}_2$, one may decompose the corresponding Bellman Values into these ``atomic'' BE, which in some ways resembles the base case for what follows.
-In this work, we generalize this principle, demonstrating that the $\mathcal{A}$-BE and $\mathcal{RA}$-BE, along with the novel \textsc{Reach-Avoid-Loop} BE (Lem. \ref{lem:raloopbe}), serve as a set of ``atomic'' building blocks to decompose the Bellman Value of complex TL predicates.
+In a recent work \cite{sharpless2025dual}, it was demonstrated that for simple conjunctions $\mathsf{F}\mathsf{r} \land \mathsf{G}\mathsf{q}$ (reach a goal and avoid obstacles) and $\mathsf{F}\mathsf{r}_1 \land \mathsf{F}\mathsf{r}_2$ (reach two goals), one may decompose the corresponding Values into the ``atomic'' BE, which in some ways resembles the base case for what follows.
+In this work, we generalize this principle, demonstrating that the $\mathcal{A}$-BE and $\mathcal{R}\mathcal{A}$-BE, along with the novel \texttt{Reach-Avoid-Loop} BE (Lem. \ref{lem:raloopbe}), serve as a set of ``atomic'' building blocks to decompose the Value of complex TL predicates.